madanyc/workfront-learn.en/help/guide/administrator-fundamentals/custom-forms/custom-forms-using-a-custom-form.md

 ---
-title: Custom forms:
+title: Custom forms
 description:  In this video, learn how to attach a custom form to an object in Adobe Workfront and add custom fields to reports.
-topic:
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: Jira ticket
 role: User
 ---
-# Custom forms:
+# Custom forms

 In this video, you will learn how to: